 The trust gap is a data sovereignty signal

 The sovereign AI analysis examines this jurisdictional conflict in architectural detail.
 What the DIHK data adds is the demand side of that equation: the majority of German companies already understand the problem.
-They distrust non-European providers not because of nationalist sentiment but because they have read the legal landscape correctly.
+They distrust non-European providers not out of nationalist sentiment but because they have read the legal landscape correctly.
 The question is what they do about it.

 From distrust to decision criteria